 8. Has your dog's diet changed recently?

 Some dogs are just plain fussy.
 If you’ve just switched your dog’s food, it’s possible they don’t like the new flavour.
-If you suspect this is the problem, try your pet with their old food.
-If they eat as usual, you’ve got to the bottom of your dog’s inappetence!
+If you suspect this is the problem, try your pet with their old food again.
+If they eat, as usual, you’ve got to the bottom of your dog’s inappetence!
 Don’t forget, you want to avoid ‘teaching’ your dog to be fussy by giving them tasty things like gravy, treats or chicken instead of or on top of their usual diet.
-Just like a child, they should eat their main meal before being allowed dessert or they’ll learn to wait for sweets every time!
+They will start to favour these titbits and could end up eating a nutritionally incomplete diet this way.

 9. Could your dog be stressed or anxious?